 Puppies Relieve Pain and Anxiety

 Of course, if your puppy is a juvenile delinquent pooch that needs more training, he may raise your blood pressure by chewing illegal targets or having potty accidents in the house.
 But all the aggravation is worth it.
 Never discount how this pet effect impacts you and your puppy.
-Consider the puppy to be a furry prescription that costs only a few pets and treats, and you’ll both qualify for the health benefits.
+Consider getting a puppy to be a furry prescription, and you’ll both qualify for the health benefits.

 Hesselmar, Bill et al. Pet-keeping in early life reduces the risk of allergy in a dose-dependent fashion.
 PloS one vol. 13,12 e0208472.
 19 Dec.
 2018, doi:10.1371/journal.pone.0208472